captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-If a husband had died I might have found another and then given birth again.
+If a husband had died I may have found another and given birth again.
 But my parents are dead, and I can never have another brother.

 ---